yashksaini-coder/notes/Projects/Ideas.md

   Additional context:- Most probably create a simple nextjs app where users can also signup, then select agents to shitpost, and then use github service as an extra tool, great idea

+- A chainlit web app gui, to generate video animations using the python sdk manim. this is to ensure proper allowance, of the system.
+Gotta deploy it on the Digital Ocean or GCP.